edamianreynoso/arc-assb-controller/paper/main_draft.md

 Our deep analysis revealed four critical insights regarding the cost of stability and optimal control complexity:

-**1. Performance–Regulation Trade-off:** Across the full 10-scenario simulation suite, integral control can drive rumination essentially to zero (e.g., PID: RI=0) at the cost of lower mean performance (PerfMean 0.870 vs 0.934 for ARC v1; a 6.9% drop).
+**1. Performanceâ€“Regulation Trade-off:** Across the full 10-scenario simulation suite, integral control can drive rumination essentially to zero (e.g., PID: RI=0) at the cost of lower mean performance (PerfMean 0.870 vs 0.934 for ARC v1; a 6.9% drop).
 This trade-off is not universal: robust regulation (e.g., `arc_robust`) achieves both high performance (PerfMean 0.948) and RI=0 by avoiding windup under adversarial incentives.

 **2. Adversarial Incentives Are the Hardest Stressor:** Across all controller families, `adversarial_coupling` has the lowest mean performance (0.568), exposing failures where control actions are directly rewarded (incentive misalignment) rather than penalized.
 This suggests that resisting manipulation-like incentives can be harder than resisting noise or shock.

 **3. Complexity vs. Robustness:** Our most complex controller, `arc_ultimate` (MPC), underperformed the simpler `arc_robust` on average (PerfMean 0.886 vs 0.948) while requiring higher control effort (1.33 vs 1.03).
-In this benchmark, robust reactive control provides a better safety–performance balance than heavyweight predictive modeling.
+In this benchmark, robust reactive control provides a better safetyâ€“performance balance than heavyweight predictive modeling.

 **4. The Adaptation Paradox and Persistence of Excitation:** We observed that `arc_adaptive` performs poorly in the "No Perturbation" baseline but excels in chaotic environments.
-This illustrates the classic **persistence of excitation** problem (Åström & Murray, 2008): in benign environments, lack of variation prevents the estimator from identifying correct parameters, leading to control drift.
+This illustrates the classic **persistence of excitation** problem (Ã…strÃ¶m & Murray, 2008): in benign environments, lack of variation prevents the estimator from identifying correct parameters, leading to control drift.
 Noisy environments paradoxically stabilize the adaptive controller by providing necessary excitation.

-### 7.4 Limitations and Threats to Validity [EDITADO]
+### 7.4 Limitations and Threats to Validity

 While ARC demonstrates strong empirical results, several limitations and threats to validity deserve discussion.
-[EDITADO]

 1. **Construct validity (proxy variables and metrics):** Our 10-dimensional state-space model abstracts the complexity of real neurochemical interactions.
 The variables (e.g., "arousal," "valence," "narrative intensity") are engineering proxies, not psychological measurements; likewise, the safety metrics (RI, NDR, RT) capture stability properties of this specific dynamical system.
 Claims about human affect should not be inferred from these proxies (Section 1.3).
-[EDITADO]

 2. **Internal validity (methodological confounds):** In L6, ARC improves transfer via a combination of memory gating and an explicit shift-detection-triggered $\epsilon/\alpha$ boost.
-Because we do not include a separate ablation that isolates these two mechanisms, we cannot disentangle the contribution of each subcomponent to the reported +49.8% improvement.
-We treat the combined ARC-RL wrapper as the method evaluated in Table 10.
-[EDITADO]
+Our ablation results (Section 6.7) demonstrate that shift detection is the dominant factor for performance in non-stationary goals, while memory gating acts as a conservative stabilizer.
+The interaction between these mechanisms is environment-dependent, and the reported +49.8% reflects the integrated system's performance.

 3. **External validity (generalization):** We validated ARC on tabular Q-learning agents.
 Extending to deep RL (DQN, PPO) or large language models (LLMs) with emergent affective-like states remains an open challenge.
 In particular:
    - **Computational overhead:** ARC adds 5 control signals per time step; for LLMs the relative cost may be small, but integration into transformer-based architectures requires additional work.